ringsce/openkrown/README.md

 # Which is the purpose to do another engine?
 There are so many engines but for me I don't have any kind of engine to build my own RPG or CCG games.
 Today, I want to deliver an engine as a learning purpose.
 Here, you will see UI coded with swift.
-The engine will ahve a static library way.
+The engine will have a static library way.
 With these libraries you can code by your own games.
 On this GitHub you will find an IDE called RingsCE, for the coding.
 For now, is a proof of concept.
 We are coding the swift UI for RingsCE.
 We are learners also as you, we are learning how to build custom UI, C++ openGL, vulkan for the gaming shadows.
 Remember, these project is a proof of concept for now.